Bring Medieval Manuscripts into Your Classroom: Talks & Hands-On Workshops with Giovanni Scorcioni

 This hands-on workshop introduced participants to the history and production of facsimiles, followed by a practical demonstration on the reproduction of gold in manuscript facsimiles.
 Designed for students and faculty, the session combined historical context with material experimentation, highlighting the craftsmanship behind fine press editions.

-Yale University – Workshop
+Yale University – Talks

 February 26, 2026

-This workshop was held for the class of Professor Felicity Harley-McGowan, Lecturer in the History of Art at Yale Divinity School and a specialist in late antique and early Christian art.
+On the same day, Giovanni gave a public talk at Yale University and a talk for the class of Professor Felicity Harley-McGowan, Lecturer in the History of Art at Yale Divinity School and a specialist in late antique and early Christian art.
 Through illustrated examples and discussion, Giovanni explained how manuscript reproductions are conceived, photographed, printed, and bound, highlighting the importance of material accuracy in the study and teaching of medieval manuscripts.

 University of Arkansas, Fayetteville – Workshop & Guest Talk